Kim Kardashian says Kanye West’s posts caused 'emotional distress,’ ‘no way to repair’ marriage: court docs

 Kim Kardashian still wants to be single.

-Kardashian, 41, claimed Kanye West's social media posts have caused her "emotional distress" and emphasized that she believes terminating her marital status through the court will allow the rapper to move on, according to court documents obtained by Fox News Digital on Thursday.
+Kardashian, 41, claimed Kanye West's social media posts have caused her "emotional distress" and emphasized that she believes terminating her marital status will allow the rapper to move on, according to court documents obtained by Fox News Digital on Thursday.

 "I very much desire to be divorced," Kardashian wrote in the court filing.
 "I have asked Kanye to keep our divorce private, but he has not done so.
 Kanye has been putting a lot of misinformation regarding our private family matters and co-parenting on social media which has created emotional distress."